riongull/notes/dash_masternode_setup.md

 2. Click the Receiving address you made in step 4 (e.g. "MN01") and click the 'copy' button
 3. Click the Send tab on the main Dash-Qt window (or your wallet of choice)
 4. Paste the address you copied on the 'Pay To' field, it should populate your label
-5. Fund your masternode (e.g. MN01) address with *exactly* 1000 DASH
+5. Enter '1000' in the 'Amount' field
-  * Don't include any miner fee in this amount; your wallet should automatically cover it
+  * Don't include any miner fee in this amount; the wallet will automatically cover it
   * The amount you actually send must be one transaction of exactly 1000 DASH
   * No, you may not send more than 1000 DASH
   * No, you may not send 999.99 DASH
   * No, you may not put in 1 DASH first and then 999 DASH.
 It must be all at once.
 You may test the address first, but you will still need to send 1000 DASH later, all in one transaction
   * No, even if you have 1000 DASH in the wallet already, that doesn't count.
-You must send it to yourself by sending it to your new masternode address
+You must send 1000 DASH to your `<masternodeLabel>` address
+5. Click 'Send' to fund your masternode (you may use/check InstantSend for this)

 ## 6. Prepare your remote VPS
 While we are waiting for the needed 6 confirmations of our 1000 DASH transaction, we can now prepare the remote server.